ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 After processing all of the sub-requests, the helper encrypts its updated state and constructs its response to the aggregate request.

-#### Leader State {#leader-state}
+#### Leader State

 The leader is required to issue aggregate requests in order, but reports are likely to arrive out-of-order.
-The leader SHOULD store reports until their timestamp is sufficiently far in the past (based on the `grace_window` task parameter) before including them in an aggregate request.
-Failure to do so may result in reports being dropped by the helper.
+The leader SHOULD store reports for a time period proportional to the batch window before including them in an aggregate request.
+Failure to do so may result in out-of-order reports being dropped by the helper.
 The leader MUST NOT accept reports whose timestamps are in the future.
 Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.

 #### Helper State